Award winning CV experts, City CV share their top CV writing tips to help you secure your dream job

-We're thrilled to be working with City CV on a series of webinars designed especially for our mothers in the 2to3days hood.
+We're thrilled to be working with City CV on a series of webinars, as well as our new Complete Career workshop, designed especially for the women in the 2to3days hood.
 Our aim is to help you present your skills and experience so you feel really proud and confident of your CV and LinkedIn profile when applying for jobs.

 To get professional support with your CV and LinkedIn profile, book your place now on our amazing Complete Career Workshop on Tuesday 10th Spetember, in partnership with City CV.
 Places are strictly limited.